 The myth was based on rumor and hearsay, but many gave it credence.
 After all, it is true that animals with black fur are more difficult to photograph.
 So it's possible that black dogs and cats don't get as much love on social media and animal shelter posters.
 Then there are the antiquated notions that black cats are bad luck and that black dogs are omens of death.
 (As the proud mom of both a black cat and a black dog, I call nonsense on both of these ideas.)

 The bottom line is that for years, many in the pet adoption industry believed that black dogs and cats had a harder time getting adopted than animals of different colors.
-But a new study has found that — for dogs at least — that's just not the case.
+But a study published in the journal Animal Welfare has found that — for dogs at least — that's just not the case.

-The study, which was published in a recent issue of Animal Welfare, looked at four years worth of adoption data from two different animal shelters in the Pacific Northwest to compare the length of stay for black dogs and cats compared to their peers.
+The study looked at four years worth of adoption data from two different animal shelters in the Pacific Northwest to compare the length of stay for black dogs and cats compared to their peers.

 The results showed that black dogs actually had shorter stays in the shelter than other dogs.
 In the first shelter, the average length of time a dog was available for adoption was seven days, while in the second shelter it was 10.5 days.
 But the average length of stay for black dogs was 6.5 days at the first shelter and nine days at the second.